 "They are a disgrace to our country," Trump said at a press conference on Friday evening, addressing the Supreme Court judges who ruled against him.

 The court's decision was made by a vote of 6-3.
-The background is that more than 1,000 different American companies have pursued the case in court and requested compensation for the global tariffs that President Donald Trump announced in April last year, in connection with what Trump called "Liberation Day".
+More than 1,000 US companies pursued the case in court and sought compensation for the global tariffs that President Donald Trump announced in April last year, in connection with what Trump called "Liberation Day".

-He also announced that he will introduce new global tariffs of 10 percent, which, according to the president, would be added on top of the tariffs already in force.
+He also announced that he will impose new global tariffs of 10 percent, which, according to Trump, will be added on top of existing tariffs.

 Trump has repeatedly said that he sees the issue of tariffs as one of the most important in US history and that a ruling that does not go his way would mean an economic blow to the country.